avaneev/prvhash/README.md

 combination of `lcg`, `Seed`, and `Hash` eventually converges into one of random number sub-sequences.
 These are mostly time-delayed versions of only a smaller set of unique sequences.
-There are structural limits in this PRNG system which can be easily reached if there is only a small number of hash words in the system.
+There are structural limits in this PRNG system which can be reached if there is only a small number of hash words in the system.
 PRNG will continously produce non-repeating random sequences given external entropy injections, but their statistical quality on a larger frames will be limited by the size of `lcg` and `Seed` variables, and the number of hash words in the system.
-Another way to increase the structural limit is to use a parallel PRNG structure demonstrated in the `prvhash42s.h` file, which additionally increases the security exponentially.
+A way to increase the structural limit is to use a parallel PRNG structure demonstrated in the `prvhash42s.h` file, which additionally increases the security exponentially.
 Also any non-constant entropy usually maximizes the quality of randomness.

 While `lcg`, `Seed`, and `Hash` variables are best initialized with good entropy source (however, structurally, they can accept just about any entropy